Prepare for the CISA exam with the ISACA Athens Chapter and ISACA Accredited Trainers

 How much does it cost?

 Cost varies whether you are an ISACA member or not.
-Members get better prices.
+Members get more competitive prices.

-To maintain your certification you must also pay a CISA certification maintenance fee of $85 every year.
+To maintain your certification you must also pay a CISA certification maintenance fee per every year.

 I took the test and passed - how do I maintain the certification?